Glenn Stok managed his own business over 35 years and has extensive experience with TurboTax for filing his corporate and personal taxes.

 - Can I do my personal taxes with TurboTax Business?

 "TurboTax Business Federal" is for Corporations and not for personal 1040.
-However, "TurboTax Home & Business" is the one you'll want to use if you own a business with no other employees.
+However, "TurboTax Home & Business" is the one you'll want to use if you own a small business with no other employees.

 - Can I download a different TurboTax State for other family members?